What is more valuable per gram than gold?

 Saffron (2010s)

-More reading: The Price of Saffron.
+More reading: Saffron.

 Platinum (2000s)

-Consistently more expensive than gold during the early 21st century commodity boom, but has been cheaper than gold since late 2014.
+Consistently more expensive than gold during the early 21st-century commodity boom but has been cheaper than gold since late 2014.

 Dutch tulips (1630s)